 Overview of the GridTorrent Framework Client Architecture

-The motivation behind our work is to provide a lightweight data transfer/management middleware that has simple extensible, easily modifiable architecture can effortlessly be deployable in large numbers of distributed nodes and requires the least amount of possible central control or management tasks.
-For this purpose, we have chosen layered architecture for the GTFC design by taking advantage of peer-to-peer infrastructure and service oriented architecture.
-The layered architecture of and the components of the GTFC are illustrated in Figure 4-3.
-These layers are: security layer, core services layer, and data sharing algorithm layer.
-The services provided by these layers are described in next sections of this chapter.
-Each layer is built on top of another layer and uses the services offered by the lower layers or adjacent modules.
-To provide services pertinent to security, the GTFC’s layered architecture is based on Grid Interface which consists of Java CoG Kit and Java WS Security middleware as shown in the figure.
+The motivation behind our work is to provide a peer-to-peer based, lightweight data transfer/management middleware that has a simple, extensible, easily modifiable architecture.
+Moreover, it can effortlessly be deployable in large numbers of distributed nodes and requires the least amount of possible central control or management tasks.
+The architecture of GTFC design bears the advantage of peer-to-peer infrastructure and service oriented architecture, and hence we have chosen layered architecture.
+The layered architecture and the components of the GTFC are illustrated in Figure 4-3.
+These layers are security layer, core services layer, and data sharing algorithm layer.
+The services provided by these layers are described in the next sections of this Chapter.
+Each layer is built on top of another and uses the services offered by the lower layers or adjacent modules.
+To provide services pertinent to security, the GTFC’s layered architecture is developed a security framework on Java Security framework, JAAS (Java Authentication and Authorization Security), by following the design principles of Grid Security Infrastructure.
+GTFC’s security layer is extensible when it is necessary.
+It can be extended by the integration other security framework libraries such as Java CoG Kit and Java WS Security into GTFC’s security layer as shown in the figure.